alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide
-  :deck => "ols_readme", :slide => 2,
+  slide_image2
+  filename="slide2.png",
-  :alt => "Photograph of the front elevation of the Wellcome Collection building at dusk.
+  alt="Photograph of the front elevation of the Wellcome Collection building at dusk.
 The building is illuminated with a series of up-lighters, flooding the facade with green light.
 In the foreground at ground level are blurred streaks of red and yellow from the headlights and tail lights of passing vehicles.
-The leaves of trees to the left and right of the image frame the building and are themselves blurred as a result of the wind and long photographic exposure."
+The leaves of trees to the left and right of the image frame the building and are themselves blurred as a result of the wind and long photographic exposure." caption="Photo by Thomas Farnetti, Wellcome Collection.
+Used under CC BY 4.0."
 %}
-  Photo by Thomas Farnetti, Wellcome Collection.
-  Used under CC BY 4.0.
-{% endslide %}

 I work at [Wellcome Collection][wc], a museum and library that explores the intersection of health and human experience.
 If you don't know it, a museum and library is a place you'd visit to see objects and books in [The Before Times][before].